We pledge to reduce our environmental impact and help protect nature.

 We focus our actions and influence through three pillars:

-- Our operations – We use proven and/or innovative methods to reduce our environmental footprint across multiple streams including energy use, travel and transport, waste streams and procurement.
+We use proven and/or innovative methods to reduce our environmental footprint across multiple streams including energy use, travel and transport, waste streams and procurement.
 We will continue to seek best practises in this field, setting new and ambitious annual targets based on leading scientific and industry standards.
 Continual improvement of our operations will require culture change.
-By setting expectations and equipping our staff with the knowledge, tools and processes to tackle sustainability issues they will be empowered to take action and reduce their environmental footprint both in the workplace, and at home.
+By setting expectations and equipping our staff with the knowledge, tools and processes to tackle sustainability issues they will be empowered to take action and reduce their environmental footprint both in the workplace and at home.

 Our Commitment outlines a framework for GBRF to meet, not just annual targets, but to meaningfully contribute to the UN’s Sustainable Development Goals and support shifting the world towards a more sustainable and resilient trajectory.